 Why study Mechanical Engineering in Bristol?

 Mechanical systems make all our machines work, from satellites to miniature cameras.
 Mechanical engineers design and implement practical solutions for products and processes, making the best use of new materials and technologies.
-If you love maths and physics and have a flair for design and creative thinking, this is the course for you.
+If you like using science to solve real-world problems and have a flair for design and creative thinking, this is the course for you.

-- We're currently top for Mechanical Engineering in the Guardian University Guide 2021 and consistently in the The Times Good University Guide top five.
+- We're currently top for Mechanical Engineering in the Guardian University Guide 2021 and consistently in the top five of The Times Good University Guide.

 - We scored 93% for overall student satisfaction (NSS 2020).